Marketing

 Livestorm helps teams collaborate and deliver memorable live or on-demand video experiences.

-When your event marketing team is committed to running successful events, canceling should be your last resort.
+When you have a solid event marketing strategy and your team is committed to running successful events, cancelling should be your last resort.
 But in some situations, calling it off may be the best option.

 • Venue problems have led to serious technical issues.
-Canceling may also be the right choice if the venue has safety or comfort issues that diminish the event's value.
+Cancelling events may also be the right choice if the venue has safety or comfort issues that diminish the event's value.

 • Schedule conflicts or travel delays will prevent speakers from participating in the event as planned.
 This reason holds even more weight for keynote speakers.

 • Bad weather or severe storms will likely put attendees or speakers in danger.
-You might also consider canceling if inclement weather will decrease attendance dramatically.
+You might also consider cancelling if inclement weather will decrease attendance dramatically.

 • Low attendance will likely make the event significantly less valuable for speakers and attendees.
-In this case, canceling isn't your only option.
+In this case, cancelling isn't your only option.
 See more tips below.

 • Health and safety concerns are likely to impact the event seriously.
 For example, the pandemic caused an event marketing trend that caused many event marketers to call off conferences and summits.